 - You can't see a Believe or touch it.
 Beliefs have no physical form other than the activity in your mind, but we need them in order to survive and thrive.
 Beliefs are powerful.
 Even though you can't see one, you can observe the results of a Beliefs very clearly.
 In the extreme, Beliefs are fuel for both suicide bombers and peace activists.
 What you belief has an impact on every aspect of your life.
 For some it may have a positive effect, for others it clearly does not

 - Think of Beliefs and Values as a tree.
 The Values form the stable trunk and the Beliefs are the fruit.
 Sometimes the fruit is fresh and nutritious, sometimes it rots.
 Every now and again, it's worth giving the branches a good shake so that old and unwanted Beliefs fall to the ground

 - Everything begins with a Thought and that Thought will attract similar ones until you have a cluster of thoughts.
 That cluster becomes a pattern of thinking, which form a habit.
 The habit will then be applied to many different scenarios.
 Scientist believe that the Conscious Mind is able to cope with only about seven pieces of information at any one time and can become overloaded very quickly

 - A problem only exist in your mind, outside of your mind there are only a set of circumstances

 - Is you behaviour aligned with your thinking?
 Happiness is a state of mind, and you arrive to it by being congruent with your actions.
-If you decide to be unhappy, you'll be.
-This is how Life works
+If you decide to be unhappy, you will be.
+This is just how Life works, nothing magical about this

 - The key is to develop "curiosity" about what is causing a person to behave in such a way